hikeventures/hikeventures.github.io/_posts/best/2015-06-11-best-backpack-for-packrafting.markdown

 ---
-title: Best Backpack for Packrafting
+title: Best Lightweight Backpack for Packrafting
 description: An overview of the best backpacks for packrafting.
 date: 2016-01-03 22:16:01
 category: articles